Stem cell lineage survival as a noisy competition for niche access: Functional stem cell numbers and dynamics in the stochastic conveyor belt

 The above observation argues again that noise will play a key role in kidney tip cell dynamics.
-Strikingly, extracting from Ref. \cite{Riccio:2016} the probability of survival as a function of distance from the edge of a tip, we found that the 2D simulations of our model provided again an excellent prediction for the full probability distribution (see Fig. (\ref{fig:RealSurvival_Kidney}b)), with cells much further away (compared to the intestinal crypt) having a non-negligible probability to go back and contribute.
+Strikingly, extracting from Ref. \cite{Riccio:2016} the probability of survival as a function of distance from the edge of a tip, we found that the 2-dimensional simulations of our model provided again an excellent prediction for the full probability distribution (Fig. \ref{fig:RealSurvival_Kidney}a,b), with cells much further away (compared to the intestinal crypt) having a non-negligible probability to go back and contribute.
 Again, the only fit parameter was the ratio $k_r/k_d = 16$, which agrees well with our estimate of the noise arising from mitotic dispersal.
-Taking into account the full 2D geometry as above, and estimating in this case a tip radius of $R=3-5$ cells, this predicts $N_s \approx 90\pm 10$, which could be tested in clonal lineage tracing experiments.
+Taking into account the full 2-dimensional geometry as above, and estimating in this case a tip radius of $R=3-5$ cells, this predicts $N_s \approx 90\pm 10$, which could be tested in clonal lineage tracing experiments.

-These two examples show that the same model and master curve for the survival probability of clones can be used in different organs to understand their stem cell dynamics, and shows that ratios of relocation to advection $k_r/k_d$ can be widely different even in systems with similar division rates $k_d$.
+These two examples show that the same model of SCB dynamics and its prediction of the master curve for the survival probability of clones can be used in different organs to understand their stem cell dynamics, and shows that ratios of relocation to advection $k_r/k_d$ can be widely different even in systems with similar division rates $k_d$.